GSA/emerging-technology-atlas/pages/2018-01-Meeting.md

     * Linux Foundation
     * Chamber of Digital Commerce
     * and more.
 We are taking insights right now from anywhere with value.
-  * Action item: If your agency or you would like to join the initiative to help design our new emerging technology curriculum, please email emergingtech@GSA.gov.
+  * **Action Item:** If your agency or you would like to join the initiative to help design our new emerging technology curriculum, please email emergingtech@gsa.gov.

 ### Communities and Pilots Update and Discussion
 * All Emerging Citizen Technology Communities:
   * We need to grow based on overwhelming demand from agencies, however in order to do so we need to further decentralize management across agencies and empower stakeholders in order to achieve greater impact with limited resources.
-  * Action Item: Better coordinate with Shared Services Leadership Coalition and other teams dedicated to advancing the shared service model that is critical to the effective and efficient adoption of emerging technologies for IT modernization.
+  * **Action Item:** Better coordinate with Shared Services Leadership Coalition and other teams dedicated to advancing the shared service model that is critical to the effective and efficient adoption of emerging technologies for IT modernization.
-  * Action Item: Everyone should study Appendix E in the Modernizing Government Technology Act.
+  * **Action Item:** Everyone should study Appendix E in the Modernizing Government Technology Act.
 * Artificial Intelligence for Citizen Services and Robotic Process Automation
-  * Action item: We are organizing an effort to negotiate federal-friendly terms of service for Amazon Alexa and other AI services.
+  * **Action Item:** We are organizing an effort to negotiate federal-friendly terms of service for Amazon Alexa and other AI services.
   * Update on [“NPS Ranger” Alexa Skill](https://github.com/GSA/AI-Assistant-Pilot/wiki/National-Park-Service#products):
     * Todd Edgar, National Park Service, Digital Strategy Division
     * For GSA ECTO’s AI Personal Assistant Pilot, NPS built a skill called NPS Ranger which can include: